eraycakinn/BruteForcer/README.md

   </ul>
   </li>
 </ul>
-<strong>Note: </strong>If Brute Force Attack fails for any port, Result file will not save.
-It's more readable.
-Right.
+<strong>Note: </strong>If Brute Force Attack fails for any port(any credential information), Result file will not save.
+I think it is more readable like that.

 ### Output Demo
 ![Demo](Demo/output.gif)